 Can you use a calculator on the GMAT?
-Yes and no. You can’t bring your own calculator to the exam.
-But a calculator is provided for Integrated Reasoning.
-The GMAT IR section’s onscreen calculator disappears after you finish the 12 Integrated Reasoning questions.
-There’s no GMAT calculator for Quant, however.
+Yes and no. You can’t bring your own calculator to the exam, and no calculator is allowed on the GMAT Quantitative section.
+(This is where most students feel like they need a calculator.)
+However, an onscreen calculator is provided for the Integrated Reasoning section, which disappears after you finish the 12 IR questions.

 Everything You Need to Know about the GMAT Calculator

 Question: But I always use a calculator for math!
 Should I panic about having no calculator on the GMAT?